Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 #include <iostream>

 int main() {
-	char c1 = 'A'; // Note the single-quotes!!
+	auto c1 = 'A'; // Note the single-quotes!!
-	char c2 = 'B';
-	if (c1 != c2) {
+	auto c2 = 'B'; // a symbol encoded in them has type char if (c1 != c2) {
 		std::cout << "Comparission works!\n";
 	}
-	auto c3 = 'C'; // A character in single-quotes has type char

-	char c4 = 65; // 'A' has the value 65, so this works, but you
+	auto c4 = char{65}; // 'A' has the value 65, so this works, but you
 	                    // shouldn't really do it
 	std::cout << c4 << '\n'; // newline is just one char, so this works
 }
 ```